 It's generally quite easy to get people talking, but it's a lot more difficult to record what's been said and then share it with everyone.

 You'd expect a technological solution from the Software Sustainability Institute.
 But what technology?
 We need something that's easy to use, available to everyone and free.
-Rather than choose something new and flashy, we're going to use email.
+Rather than choose something new and flashy, this year we're going to use email.

 How does it work?

-Reporting back on discussion sessions
+Reporting back on break-out discussions

 Got an idea you want to share, or a question you want to ask?